NSLS-II/scientific-python-cookiecutter/docs/source/preliminaries.rst

 <https://atom.io/>`_ by GitHub is a good one.
 For minimalists, ``nano`` on
 Linux or OSX and Notebook on Windows will get you up and running.

-Reading the steps the follow, you might reasonably wonder, "Why isn't there just an automated script for this?"
+Reading the steps that follow, you might reasonably wonder, "Why isn't there just an automated script for this?"
 We prefer to do this process manually so that we are forced to think carefully about each step, notice when something goes wrong, and debug if necessary.
 We recommend you do the same.